berdal84/nodable/README.md

 | [*googletest*](https://github.com/google/googletest) | Google
 | [*gulrak/filesystem*]()  | Steffen Schümann

-*: Even if I do not depend on it yet, I must cite RTTR since I am taking a lot of ideas from it to use in the future without requiring too many changes.
+*: I do not depend on *RTTR* yet, but I must cite it because I am taking a lot of ideas from it.
+Also, my idea is to use in the future without requiring too many changes.

 #### Resources

 | Name  | Author(s)  |
 | :---  | :---       |
 | [*JetBrains Mono*]( https://www.jetbrains.com/lp/mono/) | Jetbrains

+## Additional Information

+More information about this project on [my website](https://www.dalle-cort.fr/category/project/nodable).